Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 The server will also generate a new ECDHE key, a nonce and compute MAC_S according to {{sec_keys}}.

-The peer will then calculate the MAC_P value and send a Client Finished message to the server.
+The peer will then calculate the MACs and keying material according to {{sec_keys_reconnect}} and send a Client Finished message to the server, including its MAC_P value.

-The server then answers with an EAP-Success.
+The server checks the MAC_P value and answers with an EAP-Success.

     EAP Peer            Authenticator   EAP Server
       |                         |             |